syeda-noor-zainab/IAM-Security-Audit/README.md

 Privileged activity logging

 Technical vulnerability testing, penetration testing, network security, application security, and other security domains outside Identity and Access Management are EXCLUDED from the scope of this assessment.

+Disclaimer

+NovaTech Solutions is a fictional organisation created solely for this cybersecurity portfolio project.
+All systems, users, evidence, observations, and findings used in this assessment are simulated.